Chapter 26: The trainer's market and the starter pokémon giveaway

 “Well,” said Victor, “uh, where to start... um...
 OK... you see...
 Mitch...”

 “Yeah, him.
 Well, he’s a psychic, you know.”

 “Or... not really a psychic, you know, but he... gets feelings for stuff that’s going to happen.”

 “I never knew that,” said Mark.

 “Well, just after you left Scorpion city, he walked up to me, still staring after you, and said, “Do you know who he is?
 And the girl who was with him?”
 And I answered, “Yes, I battled him, why?”
-And he said “I have the feeling that the girl will suffer and have to make a hard choice.
-But before that, I feel that something terrible will happen to the boy.”
+And he said “I have the feeling that the girl will suffer a loss and that something terrible will happen to the boy.”
 Then he disappeared when I looked off him, like he can do... but I thought I should tell you...”

 Mark and May both stared at Victor.